 I met my wife at Brigham Young University.
 We have been married for three years and have a son who is 1 1/2 years old.
 My family is the joy of my life.
 I love spending my free time with them, especially doing outdoor activities such as biking, hiking, and camping.

-Brigham Young University-Provo - BA, Political Science
+Undergraduate Degree: Brigham Young University-Provo - Bachelor in Arts, Political Science and Government

-Emory University - J.D., Law
+Graduate Degree: Emory University - Juris Doctor, Law

 ACT Composite: 32